smith-sj/ottr/README.md

 Using this structure the ***list instance*** will have full knowledge of all tasks, child-tasks as well as their states and any other data relating to them, such as their unique ID.

 The list class will also contain all of the methods needed for altering the list.
 This shouldn't be too hard because a list can be accessed like this `@tasks[i]` where `i` is the list's position.
-From there it is just a matter of writing methods for editing the list, most of which will just be methods of the **Array class** shuch as `@tasks.delete_at(selected_task)`.
+From there it is just a matter of writing methods for editing the list, most of which will just be methods of the **Array class**, such as `@tasks.delete_at(selected_task)`.
 Renaming a task might look something like this `@tasks['selected_task']['description'] = 'new description'`.

 Accessing child-tasks will be slightly more challenging, but as long as we know which task has been selected, as well as which of its child-tasks has been selected we can access it like this `@tasks[selected_task]['child_tasks]['selected_child']`.
 So renaming a child task might look something like this `@tasks[selected_task]['child_tasks]['selected_child']['description'] = 'new description'`